griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 For most development jobs there are **a lot more** people capable of performing the work than a typical job spec would imply.
 From the [stackoverflow 2016 survey](http://stackoverflow.com/research/developer-survey-2016#developer-profile-education) over half of developers identify with being self-taught.

-Often interviewers simply choose the candidate seen on the day - that jumped through a flaming hoop and balanced a beach ball on their nose.
+Often interviewers simply have to choose the candidate seen on the day - that jumped through a flaming hoop and balanced a beach ball on their nose in front of them.

 One good aspect of asking for code in interviews; when people write code they can't help create something unique and it can provide the basis of further conversation.